ModernCPPBook/Examples/README.md

 ## Building the examples

 We use [CMake](https://cmake.org/) as the build system to compile the various examples.
-To compile the serial C++ example, you can run the following commands in the root folder
+To compile the serial C++ examples, you can run the following commands in the root folder

 ```bash
 mkdir build